Eddykasp/dnd-combat-sim/README.md

 ##### runRound(logger) : undefined
 Goes through all alive combatants and lets them make attacks.
 The logger parameter must be a function that takes a string, a typical candidate would be ```console.log```.
 ##### runFight(logger) : list
 Runs a whole fight and returns a list of the surviving combatants.
+The objects in the list have the following structure ```{party_id: string, combatant: combatant, roll: number}```.
 The logger parameter must be a function that takes a string, a typical candidate would be ```console.log```.
 ##### isFightOnGoing() : boolean
 Checks whether the fight is still ongoing by checking whether there are still valid opponents left.
 ##### survivors() : list